mktexan/node-myq/README.md

 ## openDoor(deviceId)

-Promise resolves on success of call.deviceId is optional.
+Promise resolves on success of call. deviceId is optional.
 Use it if you have multiple devices in your network and wish to call a specific device.
 If deviceId is not provided, the API will default to the single deviceId that you set using autoSetGarageDoorDevice: true or deviceId: yourDeviceId.

 ``` javascript